UX Design UX Research

 The finished experience

-The final design centers on two core surfaces: the water target creation form, and the detail view page that becomes the user's home base for tracking their conservation progress.
+The final design centers on two core surfaces: the water target creation form, and the detail view page that becomes the user's landing page for tracking their conservation progress.

-The creation form is intentionally simple — users select the meter they want to set a target for, define their usage goal, and confirm.
-The one-target-per-meter constraint is surfaced clearly in the UI, so users always understand the scope of what they're creating.
+The creation form is intentionally simple.
+Users select the meter they want to set a target for, define their usage goal, and confirm.
 The form is designed to feel low-stakes: easy to start, easy to complete, and easy to revisit.

-Once a target is created, the detail view gives users an at-a-glance read on how they're tracking — presenting their current usage against their goal in a way that feels motivating rather than punitive.
-Users can edit or remove their target from this view, keeping full control in their hands.
-The page is designed to be worth returning to: useful enough that users have a reason to check in on their progress throughout a billing cycle.
+Once a target is created, the detail view gives users an at-a-glance read on how they're tracking, presenting their current usage against their goal in a way that feels motivating rather than punitive.
+Users can edit or remove their target from this view.
+The page is designed to be worth returning to, and useful enough that users have a reason to check in on their progress throughout a billing cycle.

 What changed?

-Water Budgets is an ongoing project that continues to iterate.
+Water Targets is an ongoing project that continues to iterate.
 The feature has moved through a full design cycle — from moodboard and HMW questions through low, mid, and high fidelity — and the core experience of user-created water targets is taking shape.
-What's most significant so far is the strategic pivot itself: moving from a utility-imposed model to a user-driven one fundamentally changed what success looks like for this feature, and the design reflects that shift.
+What's most significant so far is the strategic pivot itself.
+We moved from a utility-imposed model to a user-driven one fundamentally changed what success looks like for this feature, and the design reflects that shift.

 What I learned